alexismgjackson-github/portfolio/README.md

 # _PORTFOLIO - PERSONAL WEBSITE_

-Portfolio is a fully responsive site showcases my projects and experience.
+Portfolio is a fully responsive site that showcases my projects and experience.

 ## FEATURES